thomasloupe/SimulaCLI/README.md

 1. **File Extensions**:
    - Ensure any file you add has an extension, just as it would in a real Linux terminal.
-   - This ensures consistency and compatibility with typical file handling.

 2. **Matching Filenames**:
    - Likewise, ensure any files being downloaded, played, or viewed, match the full filename and extension of the files in your hard drive.
-   - This ensures accurate referencing and avoids errors.

 3. **Text Content**:
    - Any file can have text content.